Permitted support materials during examinations

 The faculties have different rules on what support materials are permitted on examinations.

 Permitted support materials during the examination may vary in different courses, so you need to check what is permitted each time you take an exam.
 You will find all the information needed under “Examination Support Material” in the course description.
 You can also find information about your faculty in the faculty pages below.
+The head invigilator gives information about which support materials are allowed during the exam.

 Illegal use of support materials in examinations

 UiB is very serious about cheating on examinations.
 It can have major consequences for you if you bring materials that are not allowed on the exam.
 This applies even if the material is not used or if it is not helpful for the examination in question.
+University of Bergen has made a brochure about cheating and academic integrity for students.

 - Humanities - Dictionaries must be approved by the faculty no later than 3 working days before the examination.
 If you can bring your own support materials directly into the examination room, the department will inform you about this.